Watch Out Gilead, Juno's Strategy Might Just Pay Off

 The key drawback is that by focusing on getting to market quickly meant that they didn't invest much resources on figuring out if they could potentially make the products better.
 This potentially leaves them vulnerable to longer term competitive threats.

-How is Juno's CD-19 CAR-T strategy different?
+How is Juno's CD19 CAR-T strategy different?

 In contrast to Kite/Gilead and Novartis, Juno chose a multi-product strategy that focused on trying to better understand how to optimize the CD19 CAR-T platform that I will call a "Best in Class" strategy.

-Like Kite/Gilead and Novartis, much of Juno's CD19 CAR-T technology was developed an outside party, in this case Fred Hutchinson Cancer Center.
-However, unlike Kite/Gilead and Novartis, Juno took existing technology from Fred Hutchinson and spent a lot of time and resources experimenting with different products (JCAR014, JCAR015 and JCAR017), treatment protocols and manufacturing processes trying to figure out how to make the best possible product.
+Like Kite/Gilead and Novartis, much of Juno's CD19 CAR-T technology was developed an outside party, in this case, Fred Hutchinson Cancer Center.
+However, unlike Kite/Gilead and Novartis, Juno took existing technology from Fred Hutchinson and spent a lot of time and resources experimenting with different products (JCAR014, JCAR015, and JCAR017), treatment protocols and manufacturing processes trying to figure out how to make the best possible product.

 This strategy carried with it a number of drawbacks.
 First, it meant being later to market and a longer time to reach sales and profits.
 It also had a higher risk of failure.
-If they couldn't create a better CD19 CAR-T then they would lose sales and profits by being late to market against established competitors with another "me-too" product.
+If it couldn't create a better CD19 CAR-T, then it would lose sales and profits by being late to market against established competitors with another "me-too" product.
 There is also the headline risk from bad news if things didn't go well.
-That was clearly seen when Juno experienced multiple patient deaths and had their JCAR015 program put on clinical hold last year ultimately tanking the stock price as the competition zipped ahead.
+That was clearly seen when Juno experienced multiple patient deaths and had its JCAR015 program put on clinical hold last year, ultimately tanking the stock price as the competition zipped ahead.

-The potential benefit to this strategy is the potential to win big if they can develop a product that ends up being meaningfully better than the competition.
+The potential benefit of this strategy is the potential to win big if it can develop a product that ends up being meaningfully better than the competition.

-So where are we today?
+So, where are we today?

-I've compiled the following table showing the currently available data in for the three leading CD19 CAR-T products from Gilead, Novartis and Juno in Relapsed/Refractory Diffuse Large B-Cell Lymphoma, the indication for which Gilead recently received FDA approval and Novartis has approval pending.
+I've compiled the following table showing the currently available data in for the three leading CD19 CAR-T products from Gilead, Novartis, and Juno in Relapsed/Refractory Diffuse Large B-Cell Lymphoma, the indication for which Gilead recently received FDA approval and Novartis has approval pending.

 Comparison of CD-19 CAR-T Rel/Ref Diffuse Large B-Cell Lymphoma Programs

 First, (to avoid the inevitable criticism) I will point out the obvious fact that the currently available data is not a true "apples-to-apples" comparison.
-For example, Gilead has full 6 month data on 101 patients while Juno and approval while Juno has only 3 month data for 15 Phase 1-2 patients (efficacy at 1 MM cell dose they plan to use for registrational trials) with Novartis' data somewhere in between.
-However, as is often the case investors are forced to interpret and make decisions based on uncertain or incomplete data.
+For example, Gilead has full 6-month data on 101 patients needed for approval while Juno has only 3-month data for 15 Phase 1-2 patients (efficacy at 1 MM cell dose it plans to use for registrational trials) with Novartis's data somewhere in between.
+However, as is often the case, investors are forced to interpret and make decisions based on uncertain or incomplete data.

-That said, looking at the data we currently have there are two observations.
-First, is that the clinical data for Gilead and Novartis products look fairly comparable in terms of efficacy and safety (note I haven't included manufacturing here to which I think Gilead likely has a current advantage).
-However, in comparison to either product Juno's program for patients at the higher 1 million cell dose looks better in terms of both efficacy and safety.
+That said, looking at the data we currently have, there are two observations.
+First is that the clinical data for Gilead and Novartis products look fairly comparable in terms of efficacy and safety (note I haven't included manufacturing here to which I think Gilead likely has a current advantage).
+However, in comparison to either product, Juno's program for patients at the higher 1 MM cell dose looks better in terms of both efficacy and safety.
 It is too early to tell if this data will hold up once Juno has run a full study with 6 months of data with ~100 patients needed for approval.
-However, if Juno can replicate this data and gain approval then it appears likely to become the product of choice in this setting.
+However, if Juno can replicate this data and gain approval, then it appears likely to become the product of choice in this setting.
 Further, it may also enable use earlier in earlier lines treatment where much larger patient populations are currently being treated with chemotherapy and/or stem cell transplants.
 According to the literature, chemotherapy can achieve a durable remission in about 2/3 of first line DLBLC patients.
-If 75% complete response rates can be demonstrated in relapsed/refractory patients to be durable with an acceptable risk profile that begins to open the door for potential use earlier in therapy.
+If 75% complete response rates can be demonstrated in relapsed/refractory patients to be durable with an acceptable risk profile, that begins to open the door for potential use earlier in therapy.

-Juno is working quickly to advance this product and recently reported that they believe that they could file and gain FDA approval for JCAR017 in this setting by the end of 2018.
-Looking closer at Juno's recent press release this appears feasible.
-Juno reports 49 patients in the core analysis with 21 at a 0.5 million cell dose and efficacy on 15 at 1.0 million cell dose.
-This suggests that an additional 13 patients have already been treated at their registrational 1.0 million cell dose as of the time of abstract submission, probably sometime in mid 2017.
-Assuming that like Novartis and Kite the FDA is looking for data on ~100 patients for approval this suggests that at 1.0 million cell dose Juno could have at least 25% of needed patients already treated as of mid 2017.
+Juno is working quickly to advance this product and recently reported that it believes that it could file and gain FDA approval for JCAR017 in this setting by the end of 2018.
+Looking closer at Juno's recent press release, this appears feasible.
+Juno reports 49 patients in the core analysis with 21 at a 0.5 MM cell dose and efficacy on 15 at 1.0 MM cell dose.
+This suggests that an additional 13 patients have already been treated at their registrational 1.0 MM cell dose as of the time of abstract submission, probably sometime in mid-2017.
+Assuming that, like Novartis and Kite, the FDA is looking for data on ~100 patients for approval, this suggests that at 1.0 MM cell dose, Juno could have at least 25% of needed patients already treated as of mid-2017.

 What is the potential valuation for Juno?

-CD19 is an antigen present on B-Cells making it a potentially applicable therapy in Acute Lymphoblastic Leukemia ALL, and Chronic Lymphoblastic Leukemia (CLL) as well as Diffuse Large B-Cell Lymphoma.
-Gilead/Kite, Novartis and Juno have all reported impressive data with their CD19 CAR-T programs in these patients as well and should ultimately see approvals in the relapsed/refractory setting as well.
+CD19 is an antigen present on B-Cells, making it a potentially applicable therapy in Acute Lymphoblastic Leukemia (ALL), and Chronic Lymphoblastic Leukemia (CLL) as well as Diffuse Large B-Cell Lymphoma.
+Gilead/Kite, Novartis, and Juno have all reported impressive data with their CD19 CAR-T programs in these patients as well and should ultimately see approvals in the relapsed/refractory setting as well.

 The CD19 market is estimated at 64,000 patients in the US with 16,000 relapsed/refractory patients per year.
-Note, that in this analysis I conservatively exclude the ExUS CD19 market since Celgene already owns commercial rights for Juno's program outside the US.
+Note that, in this analysis, I conservatively exclude the ExUS CD19 market since Celgene (NASDAQ:CELG) already owns commercial rights for Juno's program outside the US.

 Gilead recently announced US pricing for its CD19 CAR T at $373,000 in relapsed/refractory DLBCL.
 I estimate that Juno will likely price at a similar $350,000 in the US with 25% COGS to reflect rebates, patient assistance, manufacturing, and distribution.

-I believe that like Novartis and Kite/Gilead's competing products that Juno's JCAR017 will be approved in the relapsed-refractory initially in Diffuse Large B-Cell Lymphoma and then expanded across a range of relapsed/refractory CD19 cancers including Acute Lymphoblastic Leukemia ALL, and Chronic Lymphoblastic Leukemia.
+I believe that, like Novartis and Kite/Gilead's competing products, Juno's JCAR017 will be approved in the relapsed-refractory initially in Diffuse Large B-Cell Lymphoma and then expanded across a range of relapsed/refractory CD19 cancers, including Acute Lymphoblastic Leukemia and Chronic Lymphoblastic Leukemia.
 I assume the same will also be true as well for competing products from Novartis and Gilead/Kite for a pool of ~16,000 patients a year.

 I estimated the potential valuation for Juno using the following four scenarios: